Become a PMF

 have graduated), including successful completion or defense of any

 thesis or dissertation.

 - You complete any background investigation required by the

-The Finalist status expires one year after the date Finalists
+The Finalist status expires 12 months after the date Finalists

 are officially announced.
 For example, Finalists for the PMF Class